♫ Listening to: Vacation by Crying ♫

 Divide the frosting into 3 bowls.

 Add food coloring to the other bowls of frosting, and mix well (I used the stand mixer with the whisk attachment).
-You can use any colors you like, but I used black, purple, and blue.
+You can use any colors you like, but I used I used wilton sky blue and violet and americolor black gel colors.
+If you prefer all-natural food colors, check out my list of vegan food coloring.

 Fill the 2 cake layers with a mixture of all 3 colors of frosting.